Napk1ns/Software-Engineering-B6/Presentation_Notes.md

 Pretty effective

-Scrum has been an effective tool for coallating ideas, especially with a limited team size.
+Trello has been an effective tool for coallating ideas, especially with a limited team size.
 Really helps improve efficiency

+Github is a very efficient system for sharing progress in real time.
+Also useful for 'code review'-- reading and making sure others' changes fit the coding standards for the rest of the project.

 Expectations:
 Would involve a lot of API interfacing.